Going to the range is an enjoyable pastime, but do you sometimes feel like there could be more to it?

 Competitors may be permitted to fire as many rounds as they can during a limited period of time, be limited only by the number of rounds allowed to be shot, or some combination of the two.

-Precision rifle is also different from the other rifle competitions described because targets may be placed at varying distances that may or may not be known by the competitor before the match, and can be as near or as far as the range safely allows.
+It differs from the other rifle competitions described because targets may be placed at varying distances that may or may not be known by the competitor before the match.

 Most require competitors to shoot at 25, 50, or 100 targets in any given match, making them relatively affordable from an ammunition and time perspective.